Anger builds as Bangladesh gives up hope of more survivors

 The collapse was the third major industrial incident in five months in Bangladesh, the second-largest exporter of garments in the world behind China.
 In November, a fire at the Tazreen Fashion factory in a suburb of Dhaka killed 112 people.

-The industry employs about 3.6 million people in Bangladesh, most of them women, some of whom earn as little as $38 a month.
+The industry employs about 3.6 million people in Bangladesh, most of them women, some of whom earn as little as $38 (24.5 pounds) a month.

 Anger over the disaster has sparked days of protests and clashes.
-Many factories remained closed on Monday due to labor unrest and police used teargas to quell demonstrations.
+Many factories remained closed on Monday due to labour unrest and police used teargas to quell demonstrations.

 The International Labour Organisation (ILO), an agency of the United Nations, said it was sending a high-level mission to Bangladesh in coming days.